Archive for the 'Kelsey Kids' Category

 The Kelsey’s Podcast – Episode 4

-Published by Michael under Kelsey Kids
+Published by under Kelsey Kids

 Our podcasts are getting a little longer, 21 minutes for this one, but we were able to knock it out in two sittings.
 One for recording and one for editing and post production.
 If you want to know what we’re up to – give it a listen!